Blogs Blogs

 Six Sigma leverages the DMAIC framework

-Utilities applying this discipline have achieved tangible improvements.
+Utilities applying this discipline have achieved tangible improvements, advancing utility customer service improvement alongside operational performance gains.
 For instance, one provider reported a 40 percent reduction in billing errors and a 25 percent decrease in average call handling time after a Six Sigma initiative.
 Another utility improved its First-Contact Resolution (FCR) rate, leading to higher customer satisfaction scores and reduced operational costs.

 Why FCR Defines Customer Experience